Bill would allow adoptees with false birth certs to register legal status

 ‘I need something now to tell me that I am my parents’ daughter, that I was properly adopted’

-Anne O’Meara was one of the 126 people adopted through St. Patricks Guild where children were given false birth certificates that did not record their adoption.
+Barrister Anne O’Meara, who was one of the 126 people adopted through St Patrick’s Guild agency where children were given false birth certificates that did not record their adoption.
 Photograph: Alan Betson

 Anne O’Meara always knew she was adopted.
 It was only when she happened to catch a TV news bulletin last year that questions around her origins began to emerge.